domingues/rollup-plugin-extract-bundle-tree/README.md

 # rollup-plugin-extract-bundle-tree

-[Rollup](https://github.com/rollup/rollup) plugin to export rollup bundle tree to a JSON file.
+[Rollup](https://github.com/rollup/rollup) plugin to export the rollup bundle tree to a JSON file.

 ## Installation